firebase/flutterfire/docs/app-check/default-providers.md

 # Get started using App Check in Flutter apps

-This page shows you how to enable App Check in a Flutter app, using the default providers: SafetyNet on Android, Device Check on Apple platforms, and reCAPTCHA v3 on web.
+This page shows you how to enable App Check in a Flutter app, using the default providers: Play Integrity on Android, Device Check on Apple platforms, and reCAPTCHA v3 on web.
 When you enable App Check, you help ensure that only your app can access your project's Firebase resources.
 See an [Overview](/docs/app-check) of this feature.